StarbirdTech/AI-Blueprints/generative-ai/multi-modal-rag-with-langchain/README.md

    git clone https://github.com/HPInc/AI-Blueprints.git
    ```

-2. Ensure all files are available after workspace creation.
+2. `Navigate to generative-ai/multimodal-rag-with-langchain-mlflow to ensure all files are cloned correctly after workspace creation.`

 ### Step 4: Add the Model to Workspace